 What are Traits?

-Traits are predominantly determined by the following:
+Traits are predominantly determined by the following

-• Genetic factors
+• Genetic factors - Inherited physical and behavioral characteristics.

 Conversely, if you have a predisposition to anxiety and depression but are raised in a very supportive, loving family, it may not manifest as strongly.